How to Take a Screenshot on a MacBook Pro – Overview

 How to Crop a Screenshot on a MacBook Pro

 There are several ways to crop a screenshot.
-You can take the screenshot on the dimensions you need, but if you’d like to refine it afterward, here’s what you can do:
+You can take a screenshot of the dimensions you need, but if you’d like to refine it afterward, here’s what you can do:

-- Click on the ‘Crop’ icon.
-A button labeled ‘Crop’ and white corners in the edges of the image will show up.
-You can drag the edges if the screenshot doesn’t please you.
+1. Click on the ‘Crop’ icon.
+A button labeled ‘Crop’ and white corners at the image’s edges will appear.
+If the screenshot doesn’t please you, you can drag the edges.

 How to Crop a Screenshot on a MacBook Pro

-By default, MacBook screenshots are saved to the desktop.
-However, if macOS Mojave or later, you can pick various folders where you’d like screenshots to be saved.
+By default, screenshots on a MacBook are saved to the desktop.
+However, with macOS Mojave or later versions, you can choose different locations for saving your screenshots.

 Final Thought

 As you can see from the illustration above, capturing screenshots on a MacBook isn’t that difficult.
-It has gotten easier than ever thanks to the inclusion of a dedicated MacBook screenshot and video capture menu in macOS.
+Thanks to the inclusion of a dedicated MacBook screenshot and video capture menu in macOS, it has gotten easier than ever.

 How to Take Screenshot on Android